 - Earn 25,000 Hilton base points

-- Complimentary for Hilton Honors American Express cardholders
+- Hold a Hilton Honors American Express card; status is complimentary

 - Everything from the Member tier

-- Earn 20% bonus Hilton points (12 total points per $1 at most hotels)
+- Earn 20% bonus Hilton points (12 total points per dollar at most hotels)

-- Receive the 5th night free on award stays of 5+ consecutive nights
+- Receive the fifth night free on award stays of five or more consecutive nights

-Our Take: Silver elite status is relatively easy to earn for most folks.
-It’s available after just 4 stays with Hilton (which could be as few as 4 nights if you spend 1 night per stay).
-The easiest way to maintain Silver elite status is by having the Hilton Honors American Express card, which makes sure you stay at Silver status as long as you keep the card open.
-Plus, this card has no annual fee (See Rates & Fees), so there is no reason to ever close it.
+Silver elite status is relatively easy to earn.
+It’s available after four stays with Hilton (which could be as few as four nights if you spend one night per stay).
+The easiest way to maintain Silver elite status is by having the Hilton Honors American Express Card, which offers complimentary Silver status as long as you keep the card open.
+Plus, this card has no annual fee (See rates and fees), so there is no reason to ever close it.

-The 20% bonus Hilton points per $1 on Hilton hotel stays helps you earn your next free stay even faster.
-This tier also introduces elite tier rollover nights, which makes it easier to maintain your elite status tier the next year.
+The 20% bonus Hilton points per dollar on Hilton hotel stays helps you earn your next free stay even faster.
+This tier also introduces elite-tier rollover nights, which makes it easier to maintain your elite-status tier the next year.

 For example, say you stay 15 nights this year at Hilton.
-Because only 10 nights are needed for Silver status, the 5 “extra” nights will rollover and give you a 5-night head start going into the next year.
+Because only 10 nights are needed for Silver status, the five “extra” nights will roll over and give you a five-night head start going into the next year.

-Another huge perk that we love with this tier status is the 5th night free perk on award stays.
-If you use Hilton points to book a stay of 5+ nights, you can enjoy the 5th night free.
-So on a 5-night award stay, it only costs the amount of 4 nights in points.
-This perk can significantly increase the value (up to 20%) of your reward stays at Hilton!
+Another huge perk that we love with this tier status is the fifth night free perk on award stays.
+If you use Hilton points to book a stay of five or more consecutive nights, you can enjoy the fifth night free.
+So on a five-night award stay, it only costs the number of points for four nights.

 - Complete 20 stays